1988–89 FA Cup

-The 1988–89 FA Cup was the 108th season of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup for short.
+The 1988–89 FA Cup was the 108th season of the world's oldest football knockout competition, the Football Association Challenge Cup, or FA Cup for short.
+Liverpool defeated Everton 3–2 in the final.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Frickley Athletic, Southport, Barrow, Runcorn, Brandon United, Guisborough Town, Northwich Victoria, Altrincham, Halesowen Town, Dagenham, Welling United, Grays Athletic, Bromsgrove Rovers, Aylesbury United, Hayes, Woking, Stafford Rangers, Kettering Town, Hendon, Yeovil Town, Dartford, Waterlooville, Merthyr Tydfil, Sutton United, Fareham Town, Bognor Regis Town, Fisher Athletic and Newport County.

 Guisborough Town was the only qualifying club appearing in the competition proper for the first time.
-Of the others, Brandon United had last featured at this stage in 1979–80, Barrow had last done so in 1976-77 and Grays Athletic had last done so in 1952-53.
+Of the others, Brandon United had last featured at this stage in 1979–80, Barrow had last done so in 1976–77 and Grays Athletic had last done so in 1952–53.

-Already experiencing acute financial difficulties when they were relegated from the Football League at the end of the previous season, Newport County was unable to recover in their first season of non-league competition since 1919-20.
-Beaten by eventual Football Conference champions Maidstone United in the first round of the FA Cup, County was wound up and disbanded in February 1989 with their final league record being expunged.
+Already experiencing acute financial difficulties when they were relegated from the Football League at the end of the previous season, Newport County was unable to recover in their first season of non-league competition since 1919–20.
+Defeated by eventual Football Conference champions Maidstone United in the first round of the FA Cup, County was wound up and disbanded in February 1989 with their final league record being expunged.